 The Complainant owns a good-sized portfolio of trademarks including the wording "ArcelorMittal", among which two Benelux registrations dating back to 2007.
 It also owns a multitude of related domain names (according to the Complainant), like <arcelormittal.com> since January 27, 2006.

-The disputed domain name was registered on November 2, 2020 by the Respondent.
+The disputed domain name <arcelormital.pro> was registered on December 23, 2024 by the Respondent, as confirmed by the Registrar.

 PARTIES CONTENTIONS